Is Bali Safe? How to Navigate Through the Dangers

 Weather, Earthquakes and Tsunami

-Undeniable, people love to travel to Bali because of its nice weather.
-You can surely enjoy a lot of sunshine there even though it rains frequently.
+Undeniable, people love to travel to Bali because of its pleasant weather.
+You can enjoy a lot of sunshine there even though it rains frequently.
 On average, the weather in Bali is pleasant.
 That is why it is the home for many nomads, too.

 Sometimes, the weather conditions get extreme.
 Winds can become so high that trees are falling.
 There may be heavy thunderstorms, rain and floods.
 It is important to follow local weather reports and comply with the advice given by the authorities.
-You will stay safe as long as you protect yourself from the dangerous weather.
+You will stay safe if you protect yourself from the dangerous weather.

-High winds create also secondary threats on the sea.
-Waves become so high that the sea is not any more suitable for swimming.
+High winds also create secondary threats on the sea.
+Waves become so high that the sea is no longer suitable for swimming.
 Travelling by speed boats during storms is not a good idea.
-When the bad weather hits, forget the activities on the sea.
+When bad weather hits, forget about the activities at sea.
 Stormy days are good for shopping.

 Unfortunately, Bali is also in a high-risk area related to earthquakes.
-An earthquake itself can be dangerous but it can also cause a tsunami.
-We advise making a plan on how to protect yourself in your hotel room if an earthquake occurs.
+An earthquake can be dangerous, but it can also cause a tsunami.
+We advise you to plan to protect yourself in your hotel room if an earthquake occurs.
 After the earthquake, there is a risk of a tsunami.
 Know your route to an elevated place to protect yourself from a possible flood.

 Boats

-Bali is an island so travelling by boat is common.
-For example, travellers love to sail to Nusa Penida which is only 1-hour ride from Bali.
+Bali is an island, so boat travel is standard.
+For example, travellers love to sail to Nusa Penida, which is only 1-hour ride from Bali.

-When boarding the boat, it is good to pay attention to its safety equipment and escape routes.
-If you need to abandon the boat for any reason, you can easily survive in the sea for a long time as long as you are wearing a life vest.
-It is important to know where the life vests are.
+When boarding the boat, paying attention to its safety equipment and escape routes is good.
+If you need to abandon the ship for any reason, you can easily survive in the sea for a long time if you wear a life vest.
+It is essential to know where the life vests are.

 Safe Place to Stay in Bali?

 Bali has different kinds of areas to stay.
-Some people prefer staying in the premium Nusa Dua area while others love the crowded Kuta because parties and nightclubs are there.
-Ubud with its cultural heritage is another popular tourist destination even though there are no sea beaches.
+Some people prefer staying in the premium Nusa Dua area, while others love the crowded Kuta because parties and nightclubs are there.
+With its cultural heritage, Ubu is another popular tourist destination despite no sea beaches.

 Kuta is not the most beautiful area of Bali, but for many travellers, it is a practical and moderately safe area to stay.
-By staying a few kilometres away from the beach, the tsunami risk stays low.
-All the best medical services are near too.
+The tsunami risk stays low by visiting a few kilometres from the beach.
+All the best medical services are near, too.

-The traffic and criminal activities are perhaps the biggest risks in Kuta.
-If you are looking for a more peaceful but still modern environment, Nusa Dua is a more suitable place but also more expensive.
+The traffic and criminal activities are perhaps the most significant risks in Kuta.
+Nusa Dua is an expensive and more suitable place if you are looking for a more peaceful but still modern environment.

 Adventurous people may prefer smaller local-style villages.
 The more exotic place you select, the more you are on your own.

 We stayed in North Kuta in Swiss-Belhotel Rainforest.
 We felt safe there.
 Because Bali has affordable taxi services, it was easy to move around the island and see Bali's popular sights.
-We used taxi services every day but the overall amount of money we spent on transportation remained still low.
+We used taxi services daily, but the money we spent on transportation remained low.

 Bottom Line

 Bali is an excellent holiday destination for singles, couples and families.
-Nature is incredibly beautiful and the Balinese people are friendly.
-Bali and its nearby islands offer much to see for many weeks not forgetting its delicious cuisine.
+Nature is wonderful, and the Balinese people are friendly.
+Bali and its nearby islands offer much to see for many weeks, not forgetting its delicious cuisine.

 Every holiday destination, like Bali, has its dangers.
-Luckily, travellers can easily mitigate the risks and make the holiday much safer and more comfortable.
-Managing risk on the holiday is just making wise decisions and being a little more careful than at home.
-With good preparations, Bali is a safe enough destination but travellers need to understand the major risks.
+Travellers can easily mitigate the risks and make the holiday much safer and more comfortable.
+Managing risk on the holiday is just making wise decisions and being more careful than at home.
+Bali is a safe enough destination with reasonable preparations, but travellers need to understand the significant risks.

 Have you been to Bali?
-What is the biggest danger in Bali you have faced?
+What is the biggest danger you have faced in Bali?
 Comment below.

 Add Comment